-It contains 6 classrooms, 4 biology labs, 3 chemistry labs, a computer lab, an engineering/physics lab, a general science lab, 6 student research labs, 6 instrument rooms, 3 stockrooms, and a greenhouse.
+It contains 6 classrooms, 5 biology labs, 3 chemistry labs, 7 faculty/student research labs, 2 instrument rooms and 3 stockrooms.

-Our chemistry laboratories are well equipped for teaching and research with modern instrumentation including:
+Three chemistry laboratories are well equipped for teaching and research with modern instrumentation.

 - 400 Mhz JEOL Nuclear Magnetic Resonance Spectrophotometer

 - SEC Size Exclusion Chromatography

 - Gas Chromatography-Mass Spectrometer

 - High Performance Liquid Chromatography

 - Gas Chromatography

 - Computer Data Acquisition Equipment

 General and foundational biology courses are taught in our lower-division laboratories which are capped at 20 students so that we can provide a good level of individual attention to each student.